pevzi/screentool/README.md

 screentool is a small library that helps making fixed-resolution games using LÖVE framework.
 It manages scaling and positioning your game screen within an arbitrarily sized window and provides pixel-perfect rendering.

+Note that this library doesn't change the actual window resolution so you have to call `love.window.setMode` yourself.

 ## Example

 ```lua